eyalamirmusic/JUCECmakeRepoPrototype/README.md

 # JUCE CMake Repo Prototype
-A prototype to model a way to create an entire repo using JUCE 6 and CMake.
+A prototype to model a way to create an entire repo using the latest JUCE develop branch and CMake.

 This is inspired by a desire to keep the environment setting of my projects to minimum, making sure the environment is identical for every developer/machine.